Ready? Set. GO!

-As you begin your first day of class please keep the following in mind:
+As you begin the first day of your class, keep the following in mind:

-- If you log into Canvas and don't see your classes, be aware that instructors have
+- If you log into Canvas and don't see a course listed, be aware that Professors have

-- Verify that you are in fact registered for the course.
+- Verify that you are in fact registered for the course through your MyClark account.

-- Email your instructor and let them know you are looking for the course.
+- Email your Professor and let them know you are looking for the course.

-- Keep checking Canvas and your email for a response from the instructor.
+- Keep checking Canvas and your email for a response from the Professor.

 - It is a good idea to log into your course earlier in the day.
 If you wait until late at night there may not be anyone available to assist you if you run into difficulties.

-- If you are unable to log into Canvas until later or not at all on the first day of the term ALWAYS communicate this with your instructor via email ahead of time and ask them how they would like you to proceed.
+- If you are unable to log into Canvas until later or not at all on the first day of the term ALWAYS communicate this with your Professor via email ahead of time.

 - Once you have logged into Canvas, spend some time to become familiar with each of

 - Find each course syllabus and read them thoroughly.

 - Get familiar with how your Professor has designed the class.
-Just like a traditional on-campus class, each online class is going to be unique depending on the instructor and the content.
+Just like a traditional in-person class, each online class is going to be unique depending on the Professor and the content.